Category: Featured

 Contact: Matt Frey, PGA, Communications Director, mfrey@pgahq.com

-Playing Through: Peter Clarke, PGA (S2E5)
+Playing Through: Brent Wallace, PGA (S2E8)

 Welcome to the latest episode of the Philadelphia PGA Section’s web series, “Playing Through,” where PGA of America Golf Professionals, Section staff, Section partners, and other industry professionals are asked 18 questions about their lives and careers.